Uni-Gal/UniGal-PolyDB/README.md

-# PolyGalgameNetwork
+# UniGal-PolyDB

-A search engine and general useful database of Galgame
+A metadata poly-structure of Galgame